About

 About Shaunak

-AllStation Laboratory is founded and maintained by Shaunak Joshi, a final-year undergraduate student at FLAME University (attempts at) studying Applied Mathematics with a minor in Environmental Studies.
+AllStation Laboratory is founded and maintained by Shaunak Joshi, a final-year undergraduate student at FLAME University majoring in Applied Mathematics, with a minor in Environmental Studies.

-Shaunak's research background includes an internship at DIAT-DRDO, where he worked on aerodynamics problems and co-authored a paper for a conference at IIT Jodhpur.
-He has also worked at the WageIndicator Foundation for research, and has held leadership roles across academic and extracurricular contexts.
+Shaunak is currently interning at IISER Pune, working on climate science and modelling research.
+His research background includes an internship at DIAT-DRDO, where he worked in aerodynamics research and co-authored a paper accepted at IHMTC-25, IIT Jodhpur.
+He has also conducted socioeconomic research at the WageIndicator Foundation, and has held leadership roles across academic and extracurricular contexts.
 His interests sit at the intersection of mathematical modeling, systems, and policy.
 Hence AllStation.

-Alongside AllStation, Shaunak runs his own blog on Tumblr, reads a lot, and swims.
+Alongside ASL, Shaunak runs his own blog on Tumblr, reads a lot, plays chess (not very well), and swims.